IFD282 – Children of Abraham

 Course Dates: February 15 – March 24, 2018

 Christians, Jews, Muslims – all members of faiths that claim descent from Abraham, Sarah and Hagar, in whose family God promised “all the families of the earth will be blessed.”
 Five thousand years later their spiritual descendants are often trapped in mutual suspicion, misunderstanding and conflict.
 What can we do, as followers of Jesus, the Prince of Peace, to encourage safety and peace in our own locations?

 This class is a beginning, an opportunity to explore the mutual roots in story of the three “Abrahamic religions.”
 It will focus on what we have in common, how each faith’s wisdom can enrich our own, and how to begin having interfaith conversations.
-This 5-week pre-Advent spiritual journey into friendship finishes before Thanksgiving (instead of taking up Advent time).
+This 4 day/week relaxed Lenten spiritual journey into friendship finishes before Palm Sunday.
 And is very relevant to today’s world.

 This course is eligible for 2.0 CEU.